 As Starburst jelly beans and chews, Starburst minis and other products contain an animal-based ingredient, they may not be very appetizing to vegans conscious about their diet.

 However, that doesn’t mean all candies are off the menu - there are other brands of candy that are vegan friendly and safe for vegan consumption.

-Let’s take a look at the ingredient lists of alternatives to Starbursts.
+Let’s take a look at the ingredient lists of alternative vegan candy products to Starbursts.

 Ingredients: Sugar, Corn Syrup, Maltodextrin, Dextrose, Modified Food Starch (Corn), Partially Hydrogenated Soybean Oil.
 Contains less than 2% of: Water, Citric Acid, Artificial Flavors, Blue 1, Red 40, Yellow 5, Yellow 6.

 For intellectuals and dunces alike, Airheads offer a taffy-like texture similar to Starburst.

 The difference comes down to their ingredients; Airheads do not contain gelatin and, as a result, are fit for vegan consumption.
 T